hasanej/mvp-sandbox/README.md

 # MVP Sandbox
-This is an Android project that is showing latest movies list.
-This project using MVP design pattern and Java language.
+This is an Android project that shows latest movies list.
+This application using themoviedb API and using MVP design pattern with Java language.

 ## Preview
 ![Preview 1](https://raw.githubusercontent.com/hasaneljabir/mvp-sandbox/master/preview/preview-1.png)